sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - Implement function to quit the game room. #31
 - Implement functions to continue the game after game ending #32
 - Implement functions to play cards(Fix Code). #34
+- Implement functions to sync the game(Fix code:sync the game to the players in the same game room). #35